Mina Harker: Japanese media

 In the light novels (also later adapted into two anime films and a manga series) Vampire Hunter D, the ancient vampire Count Magnus Lee refers to a "Mina the Fair" who was pursued by the "Sacred Ancestor" (revealed in the English dub of the first film to be "our sire Count Dracula").
 It is implied that she may be the mother of D (the son of the Sacred Ancestor).

-In the 1997 manga series Hellsing, a character referred to only as "She" is eventually revealed to be Mina Harker's corpse.
-While Dracula (later Alucard) was defeated, the curse was still active deep inside her, as Dracula did not truly die.
-Mina's remains are later stolen by Millennium sometime before or during World War II, using the curse inside her to create artificial vampires.
-Her remains are likely incinerated during the battle of London.
-Mina is also seen in a flashback of Alucard's defeat as Dracula, with Arthur Holmwood embracing her as Alucard lays dying.
-In Hellsing's iteration of Dracula, Mina is engaged to Arthur.
+In the 1997 manga series Hellsing, a character referred to only as "The Shi" is eventually revealed to be Mina Harker.
+While Dracula (later Alucard) was defeated, the curse still remained active deep within her body, as Dracula did not truly die.

+Some time prior to or during World War II, Mina's remains are stolen by Millennium, using the vampiric essence within her bones as the basis of their artificial vampire project.
+Her corpse remained in their possession until the year 2000, likely being incinerated in the final volume during the destruction of Millenniums flagship.
+Mina is also seen in a flashback of Alucard's defeat as Dracula, with Arthur Holmwood embracing her as Dracula lay dying.

 In the 2005 manga series Dance in the Vampire Bund, the central female vampire protagonist is named "Mina Țepeș", a reference to Vlad Țepeș, one of the inspirations for Dracula.